-Retain: Retain the conflict (i.e. simply being aware the conflict exists but not
+Retain: Retain the conflict (i.e. simply being aware the conflict exists but not action required) by recording in the interests register

 Some situations will need to be the subject of discretionary judgements as and when they arise.
 Conflicts of interest sometimes cannot be avoided, and can arise without anyone at fault.
 But they need to be managed carefully.
 When a conflict arises Elected Members should contact the Chief executive immediately to discuss further action.